chunduri11/Session_10_RL_TD3/Readme.md

 **I am using a CPU based pc with a ram size of 8GB and 4 cpu cores.**

-**I have everything integrted into code linked here for the TD3, but for some reason the car is just taking circular paths.
-I need few more days to figure out the reason and resolve the issue**
+**I have everything integrted into code linked here for the TD3, but for some reason the car is just taking circular paths.**